sunnyg522/TwitterApi/README.md

 ## Overview

-## following are the things which are comopleted
+## following are the things which are compleated

 User can sign in to Twitter using OAuth login</br>